 Community Organizations Active in Disaster (COAD)

 Community Organizations Active in Disaster (COAD) brings together local organizations and houses of worship with local officials and emergency management professionals to strengthen the overall community response to a disaster and help the community better plan and prepare for whatever may lie ahead.
-The COAD does not deliver any services directly, but fosters communication, coordination, collaboration and cooperation (the 4 C’s) among governmental and non-governmental organizations to provide the most effective services to our community.
-Through regular meetings, trainings, and information sharing, organizations build plans and form partnerships to better respond when a disaster strikes.
+The COAD does not deliver any services directly but fosters communication, coordination, collaboration, and cooperation (the 4 C’s) among governmental and non-governmental organizations to provide the most effective services to our community.
+Through regular meetings, training, and information sharing, organizations build plans and form partnerships to respond better when a disaster strikes.

 The benefits of joining COAD are numerous, but some of the highlights include: